 Measure it

-In the film and television course, assessment is via the (behaviour) KSBs, which also includes the integration of 'skills steps.'
+In the Film and Television course, assessment of the essential skills is via the (Professional Behaviour) KSBs, which also includes the integration of 'skills steps.'
 The AdQual department adopts a holistic approach, evaluating students on all professional behaviours and conducting regular one-on-one sessions to track their development.
-The behaviour points system is also aligned with the ‘essential skills’ (professional behaviour) framework.
+The behaviour points system is also aligned with the essential skills (Professional Behaviour) framework.
 For example, students can earn a 'High 5' point for exhibiting strong communication, creative problem-solving, self-management or collaboration skills.

 Focus tightly

-The ‘essential skills’ (professional behaviours) are taught and assessed directly with a clear focus.
-The ‘skills steps’ have influenced the design of key tasks, and also assist with task differentiation.
-The steps within the KSBs also play a role in shaping task design.
-Moreover, during the exploration of professional behaviour within the PSHCE curriculum, the essential skills are prominently highlighted for students' understanding.
+The essential skills (Professional Behaviours) are taught and assessed directly with a clear focus.
+The 'skills steps' have influenced the design of key tasks, and also assist with task differentiation.
+Moreover, during the exploration of Professional Behaviour within the PSHCE curriculum, the essential skills are prominently highlighted for students' understanding.

 Keep practising